jellyfin/jellyfin.org/blog/2020/10-25-android-v2.1.0/index.md

 ---
 title: 'Android v2.1.0 - Jellyfin in your car!'
-subtitle: 'Listen to your music while driving with the new Android update'
+description: 'Listen to your music while driving with the new Android update'
 authors: nielsvanvelzen
 date: 2020-10-25
 slug: android-v2.1.0